mongodb-labs/drivers-github-tools/README.md

 ### CodeQL Analysis

 This action runs CodeQL analysis for a single language.
-It includes checkout, Python setup, CodeQL initialization, an optional manual build step, and the analysis itself — centralising the pinned CodeQL action version so Dependabot only needs to update one file across all drivers.
+It includes checkout, language setup, CodeQL initialization, an optional manual build step, and the analysis itself — centralising the pinned CodeQL action version so Dependabot only needs to update one file across all repos using the action.

 ```yaml
 jobs: